-- Explicit consent of the data subject. - Processing carried out by a not-for-profit body with a political, philosophical, religious or trade union aim provided the processing relates only to members or former members (or those who have regular contact with it in connection with those purposes) and provided there is no disclosure to a third party without consent. - Processing relates to personal data manifestly made public by the data subject.

-Processing is necessary for:

-- Carrying out obligations under employment, social security or social protection law, or a collective agreement. - Protecting the vital interests of a data subject or another individual where the data subject is physically or legally incapable of giving consent. - The establishment, exercise or defence of legal claims or where courts are acting in their judicial capacity. - Reasons of substantial public interest on the basis of Union law which is proportionate to the aim pursued and which contains appropriate safeguards. - The purposes of preventative or occupational medicine, for assessing the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or management of health or social care systems and services on the basis of Union law or a contract with a health professional. - Reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of healthcare and of medicinal products or medical devices. - Archiving purposes in the public interest, or scientific and historical research purposes or statistical purposes in accordance with Article 89(1).
+- Explicit consent of the data subject, unless reliance on consent is prohibited by EU or Member State law. - Processing carried out by a not-for-profit body with a political, philosophical, religious or trade union aim provided the processing relates only to members or former members (or those who have regular contact with it in connection with those purposes) and provided there is no disclosure to a third party without consent. - Processing relates to personal data manifestly made public by the data subject. - Processing is necessary for: - Carrying out obligations under employment, social security or social protection law, or a collective agreement. - Protecting the vital interests of a data subject or another individual where the data subject is physically or legally incapable of giving consent. - The establishment, exercise or defence of legal claims or where courts are acting in their judicial capacity. - Reasons of substantial public interest on the basis of Union or Member State law which is proportionate to the aim pursued and which contains appropriate safeguards. - The purposes of preventative or occupational medicine, for assessing the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or management of health or social care systems and services on the basis of Union or Member State law or a contract with a health professional.

+- Reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of healthcare and of medicinal products or medical devices. - Archiving purposes in the public interest, or scientific and historical research purposes or statistical purposes in accordance with Article 89(1).